jmarshall23/WolfMPSDK/README.md

 This repository is a port of RTCW MP to C++ and x64.
+VM code also removed.